- last update 30 Nov 2024 -

 Romantically Apocalyptic (2010-????)

-By Vitaly S. Alexius.
+A dark twist of Douglas Adams and Lewis Carroll by Vitaly S. Alexius.
 Following the adventures of Zee Captain and his ragtag group through the radioactive wastelands, Romantically Apocalyptic is an absurd sci-fi horror drama parody that out of nowhere strikes you with very deep stories and abstract philosophical concepts.
-One of my favorite graphic novels ever, and I recommend for Douglas Adams and Lewis Carroll fans.
+One of my favorite graphic novels ever.

 Gone With The Blastwave (2005-????)